blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Hadith Organizing 2.md

 They wanted to enter Kaaba and perform Tawaf (circumbabulation)

+- Treaty of Hubaydiyyah
+	- Hudna (Truce) had a max-limit of 10 years

 1. What treaties are being referred to in Verse 1?
 2. Why were treaties necessary?